ccarlan/safety_assurance_adas/README.md

 # safety_assurance_adas

 Repository for the models generated during the safety assurance of an ADAS system.
+The models are specified in FASTEN tool (to download the tool see: https://sites.google.com/site/fastenroot/features/)

 The project is done by a team of four students and their supervisor within a practical course TU München named Praktikum - From Sensors to driving functions - develop your own car in the sommer semester of 2020.